+5.

-5. a) Fill in the blanks in the following sentences by using appropriate word(s)/phrase(s ):
+a) Fill in n the blanks in the following sentences by using appropriate word(s)/phrase(s) : [8×1=8]

-• [8×1=8]

 i) The Secretariat of WTO is headed by a

 ii) is a movement protecting interest of the consumers.

-iii) Section 292A of the Companies (Amendment) Act 2000, provides for Constitution
+iii) Section 177 of the Companies Act 2013, provides for Constitution of

-of

 iv) SALVAGE is considered asby insurer against what is owed under the

-policy for an insured loss.
+• policy for an insured loss.

-v) Excise-Audit-2000 was initiated from
+v) Excise Audit-2000 was initiated from

 vi) The origin of the term 'Due Diligence' owes to

 vii) The main emphasis of Management Audit is problem rather than problem

 viii) Corporate image andare closely related concepts.

-b) State whether the following statements are TRUE or FALSE with justification for your answer.

-• credit will be given for merely answering TRUE or FALSE - without giving any
+b) e whether the following statements are TRUE or FALSE with justification for your answer. credit will be given for merely answering TRUE or FALSE - without giving any

-justii ication/reasoning: [6×1=6]
+justif fication/reasoning: [6×1=6]

 i) There are no fixed items of evidence to be checked by Management Auditor.

-For stock hypothecation to the Bank, Insurance Coverage is required for seventy- five percent of stock as margin money;
+ii) For stock hypothecation to the Bank, Insurance Coverage is required for seventy-

+five percent of stock as margin money;
-iii) CAS 17 deals with the principles and methods of determining the Research, and

-Development Costs and their classification, measurement and assignment for

-determination of the cost of product or service, and the presentation and disclosure

-in cost statements.
+iii) CAS 17 deals with the principles and methods of determining the Research and Development Costs and their classification, measurement and assignment for determination of the cost of product or service and the presentation and disclosure in cost statements.

-iv) According to CAS 17, Interest and Financing Charges shall not include imputed
+iv) According to CAS 19, Joint Costs shall not include imputed costs.

-costs.

-v) The impact of higher depreciation due to revaluation of assets shall be assigned to
+v) The impact of higher depreciation due to revaluation of assets shall be assigned to cost object.

-cost object.

-vi) Cost incurred after split- off point for further processing of Joint product/By-Product

-shall be the aggregate of only direct costs.
+vi) Cost incurred after split- off point for further processing of Joint product/By-Product shall be the aggregate of only direct costs.

-۸n swer:
+swer:

-a) 3 W C1 .
+a)

-u, i) Director - General
+i) Director - General

-- Consumerism
+ii) Consumerism

 iii) Audit Committees

 iv) Credit

 v) 1st December 1999

 vi) US Securities Act, 1933

-- identification, solving
+identification, solving

-- Brand equity.
+viii) Brand equity

-•

-b)

-- i) True.
-A Management Auditor has to rely more on his experience and acumen to

-- identify areas of review.

-ii) False: when stock is hypothecated to Bank Insurance Coverage is required for Full